DougBeney/jekyll-pug/README.md

 If you enjoy this project, do [sign up for my email list](http://jekyll-pug.dougie.io/) to receive info on other plugins and tools I create for Jekyll.

+[**Have a Jekyll-Pug website you are proud of?
+Share it here!**](https://github.com/DougBeney/jekyll-pug/issues/6) It is preferred, but optional, that the website you share has publically-availible source code.

 ## Table Of Contents

 - [Installation](#installation)